-Project Description: As shown in the attached drawings, the applicant plans to remove a maximum of approximately 135 cubic yards (cys) of sediment from the 0.04 acre dredge site.
-Existing depths are less than from -4 feet mean lower low water (MLLW).
-The design depth is -6 feet MLLW plus an additional 1-foot overdepth allowance.
-The material would be removed using a clamshell then barged to SF-11.
+Project Description: As shown in the attached drawings, the applicant plans to remove approximately 72,000 cubic yards (cys) of sediment from the approximately 17.5-acre channel in an initial episode and a total of approximately 200,000 cys over the life of the permit.
+Existing depths approximately range from approximately -2 to -5 feet mean lower low water (MLLW) in the channel.
+The design depth for the channel is -6 feet MLLW plus an additional 1-foot overdredge (see sheet 11) allowance.
+The areas under the floating docks have a design depth of -3 feet MLLW plus an additional 1-foot overdepth (see sheets 5,6,7,8 and 12).
+The material would be removed using a clamshell or hydraulic dredge and removed by barge to the Alcatraz Disposal Site (SF-11).